isomerpages/moe-oasispri/_others/Forms & Guides/Application Forms.md

 For Singapore Citizen/Singapore Permanent Resident pupils who wish to apply for a place in Oasis Primary School, please click here to access the Waiting List Online Application Form.

 Please complete the form and hand it to the staff in the General Office.
-Alternatively, you may email the completed form to us at [oasis_ps@moe.edu.sg](mailto:oasis_ps@moe.edu.sg)
+Alternatively, you may email the completed form to us at [oasis_ps@moe.edu.sg](mailto:oasis_ps@moe.edu.sg).